bradleyg/django-s3direct/README.md

 Remember to swap out YOURDOMAIN.COM in the example below with your domain, including port if developing locally.

-If using Digital Ocean Spaces you must upload the CORS config via the API/s3cmd CLI.
-See [here](https://www.digitalocean.com/community/questions/why-can-i-use-http-localhost-port-with-cors-in-spaces) for more details.
+If using Digital Ocean Spaces you can edit the CORS config via your Space's Settings tab or by uploading the CORS config via the API/s3cmd
+CLI.
+See [here](https://www.digitalocean.com/community/questions/why-can-i-use-http-localhost-port-with-cors-in-spaces)
+for more details.